ourcodingclub/ourcodingclub.github.io/index.md

 	</div>
 </div>

-<b>Building on Coding Club, we have also started a new 4th year Data Science in Ecology and Environmental Science honours-level undergraduate course at the University of Edinburgh - you can find out course website and curriculum <a href="https://datascienceees.github.io" target="_blank">here</a>.
+<b>Building on Coding Club, we have also started a new 4th year Data Science in Ecology and Environmental Science honours-level undergraduate course at the University of Edinburgh - you can find out course website and curriculum <a href="https://datascienceees.github.io" target="_blank">here</a>.</b>

 Our mission is to create a diverse learning community where we help each other to attain fluency in statistics and programming.
 If you would like to join us or learn more, please email __ourcodingclub@gmail.com__.
 You can also check out [our blog post on peer-to-peer teaching](http://www.teaching-matters-blog.ed.ac.uk/?p=1129) on the Teaching Matters blog.

-You can follow our coding adventures on [Twitter](https://twitter.com/our_codingclub)!
+<h3>You can also follow our coding adventures and find out about new tutorials and cool resources on [Twitter](https://twitter.com/our_codingclub)!</h3>

-{% capture link %}
-{{ site.baseurl }}/tutorials/
-{% endcapture %}
-{% include link-button.html url=link button="View our tutorials" %}

 <div class="count">
 <ul class="count-list">